-Mental illness may be difficult to live with, but the associated stigma can sometimes be even more challenging.
-Creating change requires open conversations and replacing stereotypes with real human stories.
-To be most effective in creating change, it’s helpful to begin with a solid understanding of the social phenomenon of stigma.
-This page pulls together information about stigma and resources to help challenge it.
+Mental illness can certainly be difficult to live with, but the associated stigma can make it even more challenging.
+Creating change to stop the stigma requires open conversations and replacing stereotypes with real human faces and stories.
+So let’s talk about it!

 For a more in-depth look at stigma, check out my latest book, A Brief History of Stigma.
 It explores the nature of stigma, the contexts in which it occurs, and how we can most effectively challenge it.
 The book page also has a stigma reduction toolkit with resources to help you challenge stigma.

 - Strategies to Stop the Stigma

 - Structural Stigma